Takoma Park, Maryland: Geography

 Takoma Park sits on the edge of the Mid-Atlantic fall line and is thus quite hilly, with many narrow, gridded streets.
-According to the United States Census Bureau, the city has a total area of 2.09 sqmi, of which, 2.08 sqmi is land and 0.01 sqmi is water.
-Sligo Creek and Long Branch (both tributaries of the Northwest Branch of the Anacostia River) flow through the area.
-Sligo Creek Park and the 9 mi Sligo Creek Trail bisect the area.
+According to the United States Census Bureau, the city has a total area of 2.09 sqmi, including 0.01 sqmi of water: Sligo Creek and Long Branch, two tributaries of the Northwest Branch of the Anacostia River.
+The area is bisected by Sligo Creek Park and the 9 mi Sligo Creek Trail.
 The main street, Carroll Avenue, and the main state highway, Route 410/East West Highway, narrow to two lanes within city limits.
-Takoma Park has an extensive hardwood tree canopy which is protected by local ordinance.
+Takoma Park has an extensive hardwood tree canopy that is protected by local ordinance.

-Takoma Park is bounded by downtown Silver Spring, a major urban center to the northwest, by Montgomery College campus; East Silver Spring, a community of houses, apartments and small shops, along Flower Avenue and Piney Branch Road, to the north; Langley Park, a community of apartments and shopping centers, along University Boulevard to the northeast; Chillum, in Prince George's County to the southeast, bounded by New Hampshire Avenue, a state highway; and Takoma to the southwest, separated by Eastern Avenue, which follows the District of Columbia line.
+Takoma Park is bounded by downtown Silver Spring, a major urban center to the northwest; by Montgomery College campus and East Silver Spring, a community of houses, apartments and small shops, along Flower Avenue and Piney Branch Road, to the north; Langley Park, a community of apartments and shopping centers along University Boulevard, to the northeast; Chillum in Prince George's County to the southeast, bounded by New Hampshire Avenue, a state highway; and Takoma to the southwest, separated by Eastern Avenue, which follows the District of Columbia line.

 The corner of Eastern and Carroll Avenues roughly marks the center of the old commercial district.
 Other town centers include: "Takoma Junction", the corner of Carroll Avenue and Route 410 in the geographic center of town, home to the city's large food co-op; Takoma-Langley Crossroads in downtown Langley Park, and the Flower shopping district, both of which are home to many immigrant-owned establishments.
-Takoma Park's municipal center is located at the corner of Maple Avenue and Route 410.
-Washington Adventist University marks the corner of Carroll and Flower Avenues.
+Takoma Park's municipal center is at the corner of Maple Avenue and Route 410.
+Washington Adventist University sits at the corner of Carroll and Flower Avenues.